w3c/screen-wake-lock/brightness-mode-explainer.md

 ## Interested partners

-- <https://iproov.com> authenticates remote users online for onboarding and verification.
+- <https://iproov.com> authenticates users online for remote onboarding and verification, as well as kiosks inside banks and civic institutions.
+It also provides authentication for users in physical access settings.

 ## Open design issues